-A recent likelihood-free approach to both inference and model selection for problems with intractable likelihoods is Approximate Bayesian Computation (ABC) \citep{Marin2012,sunnaaker2013approximate,lintusaari2016fundamentals}.
-As the name suggests, this Bayesian approach aims at calibrating the model parameters to obtain an approximate posterior distribution for the parameters of interest.
-Following Bayes theorem, the posterior is obtained by combining information from the prior distribution on parameters and the data set, as incorporated by the likelihood.
+A recent likelihood-free approach to both inference and model selection for problems with intractable likelihoods is Approximate Bayesian Computation (ABC) \citep{Marin2012,sunnaaker2013approximate,lintusaari2017fundamentals,sisson2018handbook}.
+This Bayesian approach aims at calibrating the model parameters to obtain an approximate posterior distribution for the parameters of interest for a given observed data set.
+Following Bayes theorem, the posterior is obtained by combining information from the prior distribution on parameters and the observed data set as incorporated by the likelihood.
 ABC inference starts by generating samples of possible parameter values from the prior.
-For each sample from the prior, one forward simulates a pseudo data set according to the model for the data, where the nature of the model, statistical or mechanistic, is not relevant.
-Then, given a distance measure between data sets, one accepts only the generated pseudo data that are within a certain distance from the observed data.
-These accepted data sets are deemed ``close'' to the observed one, and the parameters sampled from the prior corresponding to these data sets form the approximation to the posterior distribution.
+For each sample, one forward simulates a data set from the model, where the nature of the model, statistical or mechanistic, is not relevant.
+Then, given a distance measure between the observed data (the target of inference and/or model selection) and the model generated data, one accepts only those data sets from the model that are within a certain distance from the observed data.
+The parameters sampled from the prior corresponding to these accepted data sets form an approximation to the posterior distribution.
 Unless the data are discrete and of low dimension, it is usually necessary to base the distance measure on summary statistics of the data \citep{beaumont2010approximate}.
 Model selection with ABC is similar but includes an additional layer of hierarchy and a prior for the candidate model indices \citep{grelaud2009abcMC}.
-In fact, there is a scarcity of likelihood-free model selection methods outside the realm of ABC. \citet{toni2009approximate} extend the sequential Monte Carlo ABC of \citet{sisson2007sequential} to ABC model choice, while \citet{lee2015model} do so with the approach of \citet{fearnhead2012constructing}.
+More generally, there is a scarcity of likelihood-free model selection methods outside the realm of ABC. \citet{toni2009approximate} extend the sequential Monte Carlo ABC of \citet{sisson2007sequential} to ABC model choice, while \citet{lee2015model} do so with the approach of \citet{fearnhead2012constructing}.
 Other recent innovations include an adaptive approach \citep{stoehr2015adaptive} and a random forest-based approach \citep{RF_ABCpudlo2015reliable}.